Skip to content

 Understanding Tasks in FFmate

-In FFmate, a task represents a single FFmpeg command execution such as transcoding a video, extracting audio, or applying filters.
-When you submit a task, FFmate uses FFmpeg under the hood to perform the media processing.
-Tasks can be submitted on their own or grouped into batches to handle multiple files efficiently in one go
+When you submit a task, FFmate triggers FFmpeg under the hood to perform the media processing.
+Tasks can be submitted on their own or grouped into batches to handle multiple files efficiently in one go.

 Every task follows a structured lifecycle, progressing from submission to execution and ultimately reaching completion or failure.